AlistairCurd/PERPL-Python3/README.md

 Examples of usage are in the bash script *command_line_demo.sh*.
 This is a Linux script and will not run on Windows in an Anaconda shell.
 If you transfer this script to a Linux system you may need to run the `dos2unix` command on it to make it work, as well as `chmod u+x command_line_demo.sh`.
 If you create the **data-perpl** directory as described in the **DATA** section then the script should pick up the data without you having to change the path in the script.

+### Automation
+Scripts are provided in dev/, with README, for procedural data preprocessing and model generation, fitting and comparison.

 ### Jupyter notebooks (in /notebooks/)